8lecramm/dShout/README.md

 ## Technical

 - messages can be send in normal transactions either, but the payload (message length) is limited.
+- pruned nodes discard transactions.
+Messages below pruning height are no longer available.
+- Smart Contracts store keys and values in the SC Meta tree and are also available on pruned nodes.
 - using Smart Contracts, the length doesn't matter.
 The only limit is the gas fee.
 - neither the sender, nor the receiver(s) will be reaveled.
 Add your own wallet to the receivers to keep track of sent messages.
 Make sure to use a suited ringsize to send messages.